Q: What is the proper way to bond Corrugated Stainless Steel Tubing (CSST)?

 Q: What is the difference between a Master and a Journeyman license?

 A: A Master Electrician is a person having the necessary qualifications and technical knowledge to properly plan, lay out, supervise, and install electrical wiring and equipment for light, heat, and power.
 A Journeyman Electrician is a person having the necessary qualifications to wire for or install electrical wiring and equipment.

 Q: What is the difference between Class A and Class B?

 A: The difference between a Class A license and a Class B license is that a Class A license will not have any restrictions placed on the license.
 A Class A license requires that the electricians meet the requirements of the Board for experience, and that they have passed a written, supervised licensing exam.
 The Class B license is a license that will be subject to restrictions, since it does not require the passing of a supervised, written exam.
 A person who holds a Class B license may perform the work authorized by that license except in a political subdivision which, by local ordinance, has restricted or barred such work by a person who holds a Class B license.

 Q: I have a license from another state.
 Will this license be accepted in Iowa?

-A: Iowa has reciprocal agreements with Alaska, Arkansas, Colorado, Minnesota, Montana, Nebraska, New Hampshire, North Dakota, Oklahoma, South Dakota, Texas and Wisconsin.
+A: Iowa has reciprocal agreements with Alaska, Arkansas, Colorado, Minnesota, Montana, Nebraska, New Hampshire, North Dakota, Oklahoma, South Dakota, Texas, Wisconsin and Wyoming.
 Review Iowa's Reciprocal Licensing Agreements with other states.